memfault/interrupt/_drafts/best-of-binutils.md

 ### nm

 `nm` lets you inspect the locations and sizes of symbols within a binary.
-It can be a quick way to find where particular symbols are located or identify what symbols are taking up a lot of space in a binary.
+It can be a quick way to find the address of particular symbols or identify which symbols are taking up the most space in a binary.

 The default output looks like this: